Best turntable speakers 2024: top-rated speakers for your record player

 No Tidal Dolby Atmos support

-Ushering in the era (if you’ll excuse the pun) of spatial audio, this innovative speaker is an excellent way to combine two musical formats from opposite points in history.
-You need to buy a £19 line-in adapter to connect your turntable, and there’s no phono stage so the deck will need one of those too, but it performs brilliantly no matter whether you’re listening to something mixed in Dolby Atmos or just good old-fashioned stereo.
+Ushering in the era (if you’ll excuse the pun) of spatial audio, this innovative Sonos speaker is an excellent way to combine two musical formats from opposite points in history.
+The Sonos Era 300 has Bluetooth, so you can connect your Bluetooth turntable for a wireless connection.
+If you want to go wired, that's also possible.
+You need to buy a £19 line-in wired adapter to physically connect your turntable, and there’s no phono stage so the deck will need one of those too.
+But the Sonos performs brilliantly no matter whether you’re listening to something mixed in Dolby Atmos or just good old-fashioned stereo.

 With Dolby Atmos tracks that effect is even more pronounced, with sound that completely envelops you.
 It’s so convincing that it’s hard to pinpoint where exactly the music is coming from.
 How well the effect is communicated does vary depending on the song and how it’s been mixed for spatial audio, but for the most part, we enjoy the effect from the Sonos Era 300.